Ph.D. in Applied Mathematics

 10. Graduation

-Detailed information about graduation including the dissertation manual can be found on the Graduate School's Graduation website.
+Detailed information about graduation including the dissertation manual can be found on the Graduate School’s Graduation website.
+The Graduation process consists of the following steps and all three are required to complete the graduation process.

-Please pay attention to the various deadlines in the official UNC Charlotte academic calendar, in particular, the following deadlines if you are planning to graduate.
+Pay attention to the various deadlines in the official UNC Charlotte academic calendar, in particular, the following deadlines if you are planning to graduate.

-• Deadline for graduate students to apply for graduation
+- Deadline for graduate students to apply for graduation

-• Doctoral dissertation pre-defense formatting consultation deadline (may no longer be required)
+- Doctoral dissertation pre-defense formatting consultation deadline

-• Doctoral dissertation defense deadline
+- Doctoral dissertation defense deadline

-• Doctoral dissertation post-defense formatting consultation deadline (may no longer be required)
+- Doctoral dissertation post-defense formatting consultation deadline

-• Last day to submit doctoral dissertations to Graduate School
+- Last day to submit doctoral dissertations to Graduate School